yugabyte/yugabyte-db/docs/content/preview/migrate/reference/yb-voyager-cli.md

 ### --target-db-password

-Specifies the password for the the target database user to be used for the migration.
+Specifies the password for the target database user to be used for the migration.

 If you don't provide a password via the CLI during any migration phase, yb-voyager will prompt you at runtime for a password.